The Power of Prodigious Savings

 Great Savings beats Great Investing

 In numerous prospect calls, I’m asked about Investment Returns.
-My answer is always the same – you cannot eat relative performance.
+My answer is always the same – you cannot beat relative performance.
 Meaning, if I were to blindly tell you I outperform the market by 3%, that may seem stupendous.
 However, what if I average -3% while the market is -6% - that's probably not a happy result for the Investor.
 The key to successful financial planning is identifying and then achieving one's goals, not simply beating the market.
 For most of us, the meat and potatoes way to achieve the ending values we want entering retirement, disciplined savings is the key.

 So to the investment return question, I typically counter with my firm’s focus on fastidiously tracking Net Worth while emphasizing systematic savings.
 Over time, particularly while individuals are accumulating for retirement, the focus should be on increasing Net Worth by all means available - savings, job promotions, investments, etc. And the inputs over which we have the most control – spending and saving – should be constantly measured and monitored.
 Investment returns, especially if you throw in the towel and settle for being “average”, typically takes care of itself.